Chat

 Winter in Sicily is generally milder than in other regions of Italy and allows you to appreciate the island even in the "colder" months.
 Temperatures range from 10°C to 15°C, although they can be colder in mountainous areas and milder along the coasts.
 Days are shorter, and there may be periods of rain, especially in December and January.

-Certainly, this is the low season, with fewer crowds and lower prices for accommodation, even exclusive ones like the villas selected by Villatravellers.
 The entire season is characterised by Christmas festivities and religious celebrations.
 But there is also the opportunity to try unique experiences, such as skiing on Mount Etna, the island's active volcano, or visiting cities like Caltagirone to discover its characteristic nativity scenes made of local ceramics.

 This is the period that offers the opportunity to get to know a quieter and more authentic side of the island.